 Pregnant, Breastfeeding, and Vaccinated by Moderna

-As the jab starts to circulate and become more available worldwide the eyes are on the US who is the leading in the total number of people vaccinated worldwide.
+As the jab starts to circulate and become more available worldwide, the eyes are on the US, leading in the total number of people vaccinated worldwide.
 This is not an ad for Moderna, I simply got what was available, but studies at that time were already showing antibodies present in newborn babies from a single dose.
 With the baby soon here and children not able to get this vaccine until 12 years old I decided to protect her in the best way I knew how by passing on my immunity to her.
 My symptoms for the first shot were an incredibly sore arm.
 The second shot was like nothing ever happened.
 I went to my appointment really nervous, but afterward, I felt such immense relief, like the year of weight lifted off my shoulders.